bonprosoft/awaiter/README.md

 Bring C# Awaitable/Awaiter concept to Python asyncio

+:warning: This library is not ready for use.

 ## Example

 We provide some utility methods to demonstrate some motivating examples of this library: